 Wicksteed Park boss to run new Kettering Half Marathon and raise funds for park

-Kelly, along with Russell Shanley, a Trustee with The Wicksteed Charitable Trust, which owns the park, have launched a JustGiving page for those who want to support them Russell Shanley is fundraising for Wicksteed Charitable Trust
+Kelly, along with Russell Shanley, a Trustee with The Wicksteed Charitable Trust, which owns the park, have launched a JustGiving page for those who want to support them www.justgiving.com/page/kelly-and-russell-wct

 The Kettering Half Marathon starts and ends at Wicksteed Park on Sunday, going through the town centre, out to Boughton House and back through the countryside.